prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 ---

-## Overview
+## Summary

-PICA (Python-based Instrument Control and Automation) is a modular software suite designed to democratize access to advanced experimental automation.
-It replaces expensive, rigid proprietary software with a flexible, open-source framework capable of orchestrating diverse laboratory instruments.
+High-precision measurements are essential for advancing research in spintronics and materials characterization. **PICA (Python-based Instrument Control and Automation)** is a modular, open-source software suite designed to automate advanced transport measurements for electronic devices and chemical samples.
+It operates as a versatile framework capable of running on any standard laboratory workstation.

-While originally developed for cryogenic transport characterization, PICA's architecture is highly **versatile**, providing a centralized dashboard - the **PICA Launcher** - that allows researchers in any facility to configure and execute complex measurement sequences without writing code.
+PICA provides an extensible, unified graphical user interface (GUI) for orchestrating high-precision instruments, specifically current source (DC/AC) units, nanovoltmeters, high resistance electrometers, impedance analyzers, and temperature controllers.
+Built on the robust Python scientific ecosystem, PICA ensures that the entire hardware ecosystem functions seamlessly as a cohesive unit.

+The suite performs automated protocols including:
+* Temperature-dependent wide-range resistance measurement ($10^{-8}$ - $10^{16}$ Ω).
+* Current-voltage (I-V) characterization.
+* Capacitance characterization and magnetodielectric studies (20 Hz - 2 MHz).
+* Pyroelectric current measurement (resolution ~$10^{-15}$ A).

 <p align="center">
   <img src="pica/assets/Images/screenshots/00_PICA_Launcher.png" alt="PICA Launcher" width="800">